axoflow/axosyslog-core-docs/content/docs/chapter-log-statistics/_index.md

   - Use the `socat` application: `echo STATS | socat -vv UNIX-CONNECT:/opt/syslog-ng/var/run/syslog-ng.ctl -`

   - If you have an OpenBSD-style `netcat` application installed, use the `echo STATS | nc -U /opt/syslog-ng/var/run/syslog-ng.ctl` command.
-Note that the `netcat` included in most Linux distributions is a GNU-style version that is not suitable to query the statistics of syslog-ng.
+Note that the `netcat` included in most Linux distributions is a GNU-style version that is not suitable to query the statistics of `syslog-ng`.